dpsoft/kamon-jfr-playground/README.md

 ![](img/pinot-profilling-2.png)
 ## Disclaimer
-I have just scratched the surface of Pinot capabilities and am sure there are other better ways of modeling than the one proposed, using other features and data types.
+I have just scratched the surface of Pinot capabilities and i'm sure there are other better ways of modeling than the one proposed, using other features and data types.

 # License